-Continuing on with Jesus' Sermon on the Mount, today we look at what Jesus had to say about adultery and some of the strange things he said in regards to that topic.
+Continuing with Jesus' Sermon on the Mount, today, we look at what Jesus had to say about adultery and some of the strange things he said regarding that topic.

-It is interesting to note that when you look up the word "adultery" in Strong's Concordance you get the standard definition of the word which is "to have unlawful intercourse with another's wife".
+When you look up the word "adultery" in Strong's Concordance, you get the standard definition: "to have unlawful intercourse with another's wife."
 But you also get this definition, "A Hebrew idiom, the word is used of those who at a woman's solicitation are drawn away to idolatry, i.e. to the eating of things sacrificed to idols."

 So what did Jesus say about adultery in general?
-Like he did with anger, he looks at the intent of the heart.
-As he did with anger when he equated it as being the same as murder, he says that when a man looks lustfully at a woman it is the same as committing adultery with her.
-The intent of the heart is what is looked at here and to drive that point home Jesus added the following:
+As he did with anger, he looked at the heart's intent.
+He said that when a man looks lustfully at a woman, it is the same as committing adultery with her.
+The intent of the heart is what is looked at here, and to drive that point home, Jesus added the following:

 "If your right eye causes you to sin, pluck it out and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.
 And if your right hand causes you to sin, cut it off and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell" (Matthew 5:29-30, NKJV).

-So did Jesus literally mean that he wants us to pluck out and cut off our body parts?
+So did Jesus mean he wants us to pluck out our eyes or cut off our body parts?
 Not at all!
-Jesus is using the eye and the hand as a metaphor for how dangerous it is to give into the sin of adultery.
-What Jesus implies is that if your right eye is infected with disease then the logical thing to do would be to pluck it out.
-Likewise, if your hand is diseased and it is spreading the logical thing to do would be to cut it off.
-His point is not that one should literally pluck out their eye, or cut off their hand but that one should recognize that the source of lust comes from within the mind and heart of man, not from the physical organ itself.
-It is when we allow those lustful thoughts to fester that they grow and are acted on, thus resulting in sin.
-Jesus is teaching that men and women need to bring their lust under the control of the Holy Spirit.
+Jesus uses the eye and hand metaphor for how dangerous it is to give in to the sin of adultery.
+Jesus implies that if your right eye is infected with disease, then the logical thing to do is pluck it out.
+Likewise, if your hand is diseased and spreading, the logical thing to do would be to cut it off.
+His point is not that one should literally pluck out their eye or cut off their hand.
+But, that one should recognize that the source of lust comes from within the mind and heart of man, not from the physical organ itself.
+When we allow those lustful thoughts to fester, they grow and are acted on, thus resulting in sin.
+Jesus is teaching that men need to bring their lust under the control of the Holy Spirit.